Olingerada/pirate/readme.md

 $ pip install transmissionrpc requests beautifulsoup4
 ```

-Then edit the pirate.py file, and change the //rpcserver// variable to the server's IP/hostname (if not localhost)
+Then edit the pirate.py file, and change the __rpcserver__ variable to the server's IP/hostname (if not localhost)

 #### Server Side (transmission-daemon and pirate-remote.py)